Large-$N$ SU(4) Schwinger boson theory for coupled-dimer antiferromagnets: Introduction

 We emphasize the asymmetry between the aforementioned semi-classical large-$M$ approach and the above-mentioned large-$N$ method.
 While the former is implemented using SU(4) coherent states that capture intra-dimer entanglement at the classical level, the large-$N$ methods that have been implemented so far are based on SU(2) coherent states for each site of the dimer, requiring intra-dimer entanglement to be incorporated via fluctuations beyond the saddle-point (SP).
 One way to address this asymmetry is to implement the latter using the same SU(4) Schwinger bosons that form the basis of the large-$M$ expansion.
 By capturing intra-dimer entanglement at the SP level of the SU(4) Schwinger boson theory, we can expect better agreement with numerical results.

 In this work, we develop a systematic large-$N$ expansion based on the $\mathrm{SU}(4)$ coherent state description of a single dimer.
-This approach generalizes the original dimer problem with two antiferromagnetically coupled $\mathrm{SU}(2)$ spins on each site of the dimer to two antiferromagnetically coupled $\mathrm{SU}(n)$ spins, with $n \geq 2$.
-Unlike the traditional SB approximation, which usually employs $\mathrm{SU}(n)$ Schwinger bosons to represent the $\mathrm{SU}(n)$ spin components~\cite{arovas88}, we start from $\mathrm{SU}(N=n^2)$ SBs to include all quantum mechanical states of the generalized dimer in the manifold of $\mathrm{SU}(N)$ coherent states.
+This approach generalizes the original dimer problem with two antiferromagnetically coupled $\mathrm{SU}(2)$ spins on each site of the dimer to two interacting $\mathrm{SU}(n)$ spins, with $n \geq 2$.
+Unlike the traditional SB approximation, which usually employs $\mathrm{SU}(n)$ SBs to represent the $\mathrm{SU}(n)$ spin components~\cite{arovas88}, we start from $\mathrm{SU}(N=n^2)$ SBs to include all quantum mechanical states of the single-dimer problem in the manifold of $\mathrm{SU}(N)$ coherent states.
+This construction defines a family of SU($n$)-invariant models formulated in terms of Schwinger bosons transforming under SU($n^2$).
+Unlike conventional Schwinger boson theories on bipartite lattices~\cite{auerbach2012interacting}, where SU($n$) spins (i.e., generators of the SU($n$) group) interact exclusively through antiferromagnetic couplings, our model incorporates additional interaction terms beyond simple antiferromagnetic exchange.
+To emphasize this distinction, we refer to our approach as the ``large-$N$ SU(4) Schwinger boson theory,'' explicitly differentiating it from the traditional ``large-$N$ SU(2) Schwinger boson theory.''
 Our theory gives rise to a controlled structure and a $1/N$ expansion of the BOT mean-field approximation, where the boson number constraint is imposed by a Lagrange multiplier.

 We compute the dynamical susceptibility and take the limit $N=n^2 \to \infty$, using $1/N$ as the small expansion parameter.
 Remarkably, the leading-order SP contribution already provides a very accurate description of both phases, QPM and AFM.
 The low energy spectrum of the QPM consist of a triplet of gapped triplon modes that become soft at the critical point, $g=g_c$.
 The triplon condensation leads to the AFM state for $g>g_c$, where the transverse component of the dynamical spin structure factor (DSSF) is also accurately described by the SP approximation.
 Importantly, the DSSF exhibits magnon excitations with the expected transverse Goldstone modes and the value of $g_c \approx 0.42$ aligns well with QMC simulations.
 Moreover, the excitation spectrum and the spectral weight distribution of the dynamic spin structure factor (DSSF) also reproduce the QMC results with high precision.